Sariwangi: Unilever acquisition

-In 1989, Unilever acquired the Sariwangi brand, although Supit remained as its major tea supplier through another company, PT Sariwangi AEA.
+In 1989, Unilever acquired the Sariwangi brand, although Supit remained as its major tea supplier through another company, PT Sariwangi Agricultural Estate Agency.
 Since 2015, however, PT Sariwangi AEA encountered financial problems and in late October 2018, it was declared bankrupt by the Central Jakarta Commercial Court.
-Today, the Sariwangi brand is still produced and sold by PT Unilever Indonesia.
+The Sariwangi brand was produced and sold by PT Unilever Indonesia.

+Djarum acquisition

+The Djarum Group, through its subsidiary, PT Savoria Kreasi Rasa, has agreed to purchase the Sariwangi tea business unit from PT Unilever Indonesia Tbk (UNVR).

+The purchase of the Sariwangi tea business is valued at IDR 1.5 trillion, agreed by both parties through the signing of a Business Transfer Agreement (BTA).
+The transaction was completed on 2 March 2026 after all closing documents were executed and full payment was received.

+An independent valuation of the Sariwangi tea business unit was conducted by the Public Appraisal Services Office of Suwendho Rinaldy & Associates, which determined the market value at approximately IDR 1.48 trillion.